MaistoV/UninaSoC/sw/doc/OPENOCD_INSTALLATION.md

 ### jimtcl

-You can build `jimtcl` it from source with:
+You can build `jimtcl` from source with:
 ``` bash
 git clone https://github.com/msteveb/jimtcl -b 0.83
 cd jimtcl